jimniels/blog/posts/2024-03-12-following-links.md

 I suppose both exist for a reason and can be enjoyed on their own merits.
 But personally, I think you’re missing out on something if you stay isolated in the walled garden of the 5-star hotel.

-Similarly, if you never venture outside a social media platform, for creation or consumption, it’s worth asking what you’re missing.
+Similarly, if you never venture outside a social media platform for creation or consumption — [or automated AI browsing and summaries](https://blog.jim-nielsen.com/2024/treating-the-symptoms/) — it’s worth asking what you’re missing.

 Have you ever ventured out via links and explored _the internet_?